Cooney sisters: Anne

 Anne was born 24 January 1896 at 58 Kennedy Villas, Dublin.
 She was an adjutant in Cumann na mBan.
 She was a seamstress and fashioned her military uniform from one that Colbert gave her.
 She later married Denis O'Brien at St James' Catholic Church, Dublin on 12 April 1926, who had been one of the volunteers in the Marrowbow Lane garrison with his two brothers.

 Lily

 Elizabeth "Lily" Cooney was born 16 January 1898 at 58 Kennedy Villas, Dublin.
-She was the one of the sisters sent by bicycle to mobilise the Chapelizod section of F. Company, the main company that the sisters worked with during the lead up to the Rising.
+She was one of the sisters sent by bicycle to mobilise the Chapelizod section of F. Company, the main company that the sisters worked with during the lead up to the Rising.
 She served with her sisters in the Marrowbow Lane garrison and continued to serve through the War of Independence.
 She collected funds for prisoners and arms as well as transporting both arms and information around the country.
 She was instrumental in identifying an agent of Crown forces.
 She later married Michael Francis Curran at St James' Catholic Church, Dublin on 6 September 1937.